ndibernardo/flake/README.md

 ```

 Packages that need no configuration go in `extraPackages` on the machine.

+A machine's `config` is where it sets these options; its `nixosModules` list is
+for raw NixOS modules that declare no options of their own, such as
+`hardware.nix` and `networking.nix`.

 `make check` builds every machine and verifies formatting.

 ## Templates